macintAsh1984/TeachersPet/Sprint Planning Docs/Sprint Planning#2.md

 ## Individual Tasks
 **Ashley Valdez**
-- Update the Trello Board
+- Update the Trello Board with new tasks.
-- Edit Milestone 1
+- Finalize Milestone 1.

 **Roshini Pothapragada**
-- Create Office Hours questionnaire
+- Create Office Hours questionnaire.
-- Create Survey for 10 daily active users
+- Create Survey for 10 daily active users.

 ## Shared Tasks

 **Toniya Patil & Sai Chamarty**
-- Create Student View
+- Create a student view for Teacher's Pet.

 **Roshini Pothapragada & Toniya Patil**
-- Wrap up high-fi design
+- Finalize the high-fi design.
-- Create prototype
+- Create prototype for to help promote Teacher's Pet.
-- Finish writing feature ideas/ add any frameworks to the milestone 1 doc
+- Finish writing any features or ideas for Teacher.

 **Ashley Valdez & Sukhpreet Aulakh**
-- Create Instructor View
+- Create the Instructor view for Teacher's Pet.

 **Everyone**
-- Find 1-2 TAs and find 60 people each to use it
+- Find 1-2 TAs and target 60 people to use Teacher's Pet.
-- Finish up feature writing
+- Finish up writing any other features that may be needed in Teacher's Pet.